huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 ip address 192.168.2.2 255.255.255.252
 no shut
 ```

-4) Verify that R1 can ping R2 and vice versa
+Verify that R1 can ping R2 and R2 can ping R1

 On R1
 ```
 end